sccn/sccn.github.io/Graveyard/TIPS_and_FAQ.md

 2\) use the epoch() function instead of the pop_epoch() function.
 The epoch() function processes latencies directly.
-You will then obtain a Matlab array that you may import in EEGLAB.
+You will then obtain a MATLAB array that you may import in EEGLAB.

 Figures
 -------